wardog1uk/mikro/Basic Commands.md

 * `FORMAT -end`

 ### Description
-Display the source code formatted in columns better suited for assembler code.
+The `FORMAT` command displays the source code formatted in columns better suited for assembler code.

 ## NUMBER